emeb/up5k_osc/README.md

 method that up5k_osc uses - an audio-rate oscillator is synthesized at sample rates in excess of 10MHz which knocks the aliases of even the buzziest narrow pulse wave down below 80dBfs.
-Differential Pulse Density Modulation is used to do the digital-to-analog conversion in an enexpensive yet highly linear fashion.
+Differential Pulse Density Modulation is used to do the digital-to-analog conversion in an inexpensive yet highly linear fashion.

 ## Theory of Operation
 The up5k_osc system comprises a power supply, ADC, Flash Memory, FPGA and analog